dandominicstaicu/PA_homework1/README.md

 3. Final Check: After traversing the sequences, if a valid matching sequence is found, its length is returned.
 If no matching segments are identified, -1 is returned.

 ## ENCRYPTED (criptat)

 ### Solution Description
+The challenge is to construct the longest possible password by concatenating words from a given list such that one character (the dominant character) appears more times than half the length of the resulting password.
+Each word can only be used once, and the objective is to find out the maximum length of such a password.

 ### Approach

+The solution involves:

+1. **Character Frequency Analysis**: For each character in the set of all characters appearing in the words, attempt to form the longest valid password where this character is dominant.
+2. **Adapting the Knapsack Problem**: For each character, consider a modified knapsack problem where:
+    - The capacity of the knapsack (W) is determined by the count of non-dominant characters that can be included without violating the dominance condition.
+    - The weights in the knapsack problem correspond to the count of non-dominant characters in each word.
+    - The values correspond to the total length of each word.
+    - The objective is to maximize the total length of selected words while keeping the sum of non-dominant characters within allowable limits.
+3. Dynamic Programming Solution: Use a dynamic programming (DP) table to compute the maximum total length of the password for each possible dominant character.
+The DP solution for the modified knapsack computes the maximum total length for every possible 'weight' (number of non-dominant characters).

+### Complexity
+**Time Complexity**:
+- Building the frequency table for each word takes O(N * L) where N is the number of words and L is the average length of the words.
+- The knapsack DP table is filled in O(N * W) for each character, where W is the sum of non-dominant character counts across all words (which can be approximated as O(N * L) in the worst case).
+- Since this needs to be done for each character in the alphabet (at most 8 times for English letters of an example), the worst-case time complexity is O(8 * N * L), which simplifies to O(N * L) assuming a constant number of characters.

+**Space Complexity**:
+- The space complexity is dominated by the DP table, which is O(N * W), and again, approximating W as O(N * L), the space complexity is O(N * L).

 ### Key Features

+Efficient Resource Use: Utilizes dynamic programming to manage and optimize the selection of words based on the constraints of dominant characters, ensuring that the solution is both time and space efficient.

 ### How does this work?

+The implementation creates a dynamic table that keeps track of the best possible password length for every considered weight of non-dominant characters.
+By iterating over each character as a potential dominant character and solving the corresponding knapsack problem, the solution finds the optimal password length for each scenario and finally selects the maximum among these.